Elements of a Wrongful Termination Lawsuit

 Breach of Contract

 In the United States, the vast majority of employees work at will.
-This means they can quit at any time, and can be fired at any time for any reason that isn't illegal.
-(Illegal reasons for firing include discrimination, for example.)
-Many employees mistakenly believe that their employer must have a good reason -- called "good cause" or "just cause" -- to fire them.
-Generally speaking, however, this isn't true.
-As long you work at will, an employer can fire you for even silly or unfair reasons, as long as that reason isn't illegal.
-An at-will employee can be fired for being a poor fit, because the boss wants to hire his own sister for the job, because of the employee's taste in music or habit of humming in the hallways.
+This means they can quit at any time, and they can be fired at any time, for any reason that isn't illegal.
+Many employees mistakenly believe that their employers must have a good reason -- called "good cause" -- to fire them.
+Generally speaking, though, this isn't true.
+As long as you work at will, your employer can fire you for a silly reason, an unfair reason, or no reason at all, as long as there's no law prohibiting it.
+For example, an at-will employee can be fired for being a poor fit, because of the employee's taste in music, or because of the employee's odd habit of humming in the hallways.

 Not all employees work at will, however.
 If you have an employment contract that limits your employer's right to fire you, you are no longer an at-will employee.
 If you are fired for reasons that are not allowed by your contract, you might have a breach of contract claim.
-(To learn more about written, oral, and implied employment contracts, see Lawsuits for Breach of Employment Contract.)
+An employment contract is most often written, but it can also be oral (discussions between you and your employer) or implied (based on the actions of you and your employer).
+To learn more about written, oral, and implied employment contracts, see Lawsuits for Breach of Employment Contract.

-To bring a breach of contract claim, you will have to prove these elements:
+To win a breach of contract claim, you must prove all of the following:

 - You had an employment contract limiting the employer's right to fire you.
-As noted above, many employees do not; some employees have employment contracts for at-will employment.
-You will have to show that you had an employment agreement that changed your at-will status.
+A true employment contract will typically state that your employer can fire you only for "good cause."
+Many employees have written contracts for at-will employment, which just reinforces the employer's right to fire for any reason, at any time.
+You will have to show that your employment contract actually changed your at-will status.

 - You held up your end of the deal.
-You must show that you did what was required of you under the contract (called "performance").
+You must show that you fulfilled your obligations under the contract (called "performance").
 For example, if your employment contract said you would not be fired for one year as long as you completed all of the company's financial reports on time, you would have to show that you had done what you promised.

-- You were fired in circumstances that breach the contract.
-For example, if you had an oral agreement with your boss that you would not be fired until the company completed its restructuring, and you were in fact fired months before the reorganization was complete, you would satisfy this element.
+- You were fired under circumstances that breached the contract.
+For example, if you had an agreement with your boss that you would not be fired until the company completed its restructuring, and you were in fact fired months before the reorganization was complete, you would satisfy this requirement.

-Even at-will employees may not be fired for discriminatory reasons.
-Under federal law, employees may not be fired because of their race, color, national origin, sex, religion, disability, age (if the employee is at least 40), citizenship status, or genetic information.
-State laws are often more protective.
-For example, employees are protected from discrimination based on their sexual orientation in a number of states.
-(To fine out your state's rules, select it from the list at State Wrongful Termination Laws.)
+All employees, even at-will employees, may not be fired for discriminatory reasons.
+Under federal law, employees may not be fired because of their race, color, national origin, sex, religion, disability, age (if the employee is at least 40), citizenship status, pregnancy, or genetic information.
+State laws are often more protective, including additional protected characteristics, such as sexual orientation.
+(To find out your state's rules, select it from the list at State Wrongful Termination Laws.)

-To win a discrimination case, it isn't enough to show that you were fired and employees who don't share your protected trait were not: You must show that you were fired because of your protected trait.
+To win a discrimination case, it typically isn't enough to show that you were fired and employees who don't share your protected trait were not.
+Rather, you must show that you were fired because of your protected trait.
 For example, there might be many perfectly valid reasons why a company might fire a female manager while retaining a male manager.
-However, if the company's decision was based on gender, that would be discriminatory.
+However, if the company fired the female manager because of gender stereotypes, such as thinking she should spend more time at home with her kids, that would be discriminatory.

-- The employee was a member of a protected class.
+- You were a member of a protected class.

-- At least one employee outside of the fired employee's protected class was not terminated.
+- At least one employee who doesn't share your protected class was not terminated.

-- It is more likely than not that the decision was based on the employee's protected class.
+- It's more likely than not that the decision was based on your protected class.

-Of course, that last element can be very difficult to prove.
-Evidence of a discriminatory motive might consist of statements ("in my experience, women don't tend to return to work once they have a baby"); statistics (nine out of ten people laid off were over the age of 60); or policies (for example, physical job requirements that might unfairly exclude employees with disabilities).
+Of course, that last requirement can be very difficult to prove.
+Evidence of a discriminatory motive might consist of statements ("In my experience, women don't tend to return to work once they have babies."); statistics (nine out of ten people laid off were women); or policies (for example, physical job requirements that might unfairly exclude female employees or applicants).

 - You suffered a negative job consequence as a result of the employer's action (in other words, you were fired and lost wages, benefits, and so on).